-The problem is, a lot of parents continue their toxic behaviors, which alienate their kids and leave a bitter taste in their mouths.
+The problem is that a lot of parents continue their toxic behaviors, which alienate their kids and leave a bitter taste in their mouths.
 How parents treat their grown kids lies on a spectrum ranging from enmeshment to abandonment.
 The mid-point of this spectrum is healthy acceptance of the child.

 The two ends of the above spectrum are both forms of rejection.
 They characterize unhealthy parenting.